Forensic Statement Analysis – Linguistic Analysis

 • Two employees claimed they were robbed while transporting a bank deposit.
 The supposed robbery was a hoax, detected by their written statements.

-• The fiancé of a missing woman was suggested to be involved in her disappearance, but his linguistic statement was consistent with the truth.
+• The fiancé of a missing woman was suggested to be involved in her disappearance, but the linguistic analysis was consistent with the truth.
 The woman appeared a few days later.

 • A sports figure is accused of sexual assault.
 The analysis of the accuser’s statement revealed no indications of an assault.
 Ultimately, no charges were filed.